berkaskeroglu/flutter-bookvir-social-app/README.md

-This is a game-alike application which is still under development.
+This is a game-like application which is still under development.

 I used Firebase for auth and Realtime DB as my database.